 Discrimination in a hiring process is illegal, but that doesn’t mean it doesn’t happen.
-Unfortunately, preconceived notions and prejudices that the hiring manager personally holds may prevent you from getting a job that you’re qualified for.
+Unfortunately, preconceived notions and prejudices of the hiring manager may prevent you from getting a job that you’re qualified for.

-But how can you tell if you’re being discriminated against, or if you’re just not right for the job?
+But how can you know if you’re being discriminated against in job interviews, or if you’re just not right for the job?

-Discrimination appears when the hiring manager or company lets their own prejudices or opinions stand in the way of giving all job candidates a fair interview and chance at the job.
+Job search discrimination occurs when the hiring manager or company lets their prejudices or opinions stand in the way of giving all job candidates a fair interview and chance at the job.
 If an employer will not hire you because of your gender, your sexual orientation or your ethnicity, that’s considered discrimination.

 Job discrimination can also appear after you’ve been hired.
 If you are consistently passed over for promotions or fired because of personal characteristics that do not interfere with your ability to do your job, you may continue to face discrimination in the workforce.

 How Do You Know if You’re Being Discriminated Against in a Hiring Process?

 Job search discrimination is difficult to prove, and it’s difficult to know whether or not you’ve been discriminated against in the hiring process.

 Employers are usually very vague when providing interview feedback and will say something like, “Sorry, we chose to move forward with someone who we felt was a slightly better fit,” when they reject you.

 This is in part to AVOID discrimination lawsuits.
 It’s not that every employer who gives generic interview feedback is discriminating!
 Not at all.
 But their lawyers still instruct them to do this, just to protect themselves and avoid any risk.